greglan/greglan.github.io/pages/system/windows-setup.md

 * Disable Pre-and Superfetch
 * Start installing softwares
 * Setup explorer to open on "Computer"
-* Disable automatic pinning of frequently used items in "quick access"
+* Disable automatic pinning of frequently used items in "quick access" and unzip the items already pinned
 * Display extensions
 * Disable Pagefile
 * Disable Hibernation